bookofproofs/bookofproofs.github.io/_sources/history/18th-century/rocha.md

 * For example he drew up regulations for the Astronomical Observatory which required those working at the Observatory to make scientific foreign trips to update their knowledge.
 * In 1779 da Rocha was appointed as Principal of the Royal College of Nobles of the three Provinces of the North.
 * On 21 March 1800, da Rocha had been appointed as Councillor to the Prince Regent and, in recognition of his services, he received the Commendation of the Order of Christ of Portalegre.
-* In 1804 da Rocha retired from the University of Coimbra when he was appointed as preceptor to the crown prince Peter (Pedro), the second son of King John VI.
 * From that time on Da Rocha lived on his estate at São José de Ribamar, near Lisbon.
 * Our description of da Rocha's life has shown his importance in the progress of science in Portugal through his administrative skills.
 * Da Rocha was responsible too for the translations into Portuguese (carried out between 1773 and 1775) of a set of fundamental French textbooks (Bézout, Marie and Bossut) to be used at lessons.